 - Get in touch

-Applications for events to take place between 1 April and 31 December 2017 have now closed.
-The deadline for applications was Wednesday 25 January 2017 at noon.
+Applications for events taking place between 1 April and 31 December 2019 are now closed.
+The deadline was Wednesday, 23 January 2019 at noon.

-Applications for events to take place between 1 January and 31 March 2018 will open later in Spring.
-The deadline will be Wednesday 27 September 2017 at noon.
+Applications for events taking place between 1 January and 31 March 2020 will open in late Summer 2019.
+The deadline will be Wednesday 25 September 2019 at noon.